 Originality reports can take time to generate after a file has been submitted to Turnitin.
 Usually it only takes a few minutes, but sometimes it can take up to 24 hours.

-- Click the name of a Submission folder to view the files submitted to it.
+- Select the name of a Submission folder to view the files submitted to it.

-- Click the colored box to the right of the percentage in the “Turnitin Similarity” column to see the full originality report.
+- In the Similarity column, select the colored box [A] to see the full originality report.

-If your report indicates that one of your student's files matches another student's file in Turnitin's database, you will need to ask FITS to obtain a copy of the file.
+NOTE: If a report indicates that a submitted file matches another submitted file in Turnitin's database, ask FITS to obtain a copy of the file.

 To begin providing feedback to and evaluating student submissions within D2L, see the Evaluating All Files Submitted to a Submission Folder guide.